learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ```

 Try changing some of the values or expressions to make sure you understand how
-_express_ your ideas using variables and Boolean conjunctions!
+to _express_ your ideas using variables and Boolean conjunctions!

 ## Conclusion